-- Only use your washing machine when it’s completely full.
+- Use your washing machine only when it’s full.

 - In the market for a new washer?
 Choose an ENERGY STAR water- and energy-efficient model if you're in the market for a new washer.
-It will save you gallons of water per load.
+It will save you gallons of water per load (and save energy too).

-- If you can, dry your clothes on a drying rack or a clothes line.
-Remember, saving energy saves water too because it takes a lot of water to create electricity.
+- Dry your clothes on a drying rack or a clothes line.
+When you save energy, you also save water because it takes a lot of water to produce conventional electricity.

-- If you're building a new house, or re-doing the plumbing in your old house, consider setting up a greywater system.
-These systems allow you to re-use the water from your sinks, laundry machine and dishwasher for watering plants and flushing toilets.
+- Building a new house or re-doing the plumbing in an existing house?
+Consider installing a greywater system.
+These systems allow you to re-use the water from your sinks, washing machine and dishwasher for flushing toilets and watering plants outside.